 - On September 20, 2014

-Jane Ellen is a Co-Founder of Lexpat Global Services.
+Jane Ellen is a Co-Founder and the Chief Operating Officer of Lexpat Global Services.
 She has over 29 years of experience as a leader and senior attorney working in international law and development, national security law, the law of armed conflict, security assistance & security sector reform, institutional capacity building, rule of law, and humanitarian assistance & pandemic response.
 Ms. Paschall retired from the U.S. Army’s Judge Advocate General’s Corps as senior legal advisor for national security law.
 She was the Army’s primary legal advisor for all legal issues impacting national security including the application of treaties, international agreements, status of forces agreements, the law of armed conflict, foreign criminal jurisdiction, detainee operations, intelligence law, stability operations, international strategic engagements, and security assistance.